apache/streampipes-website/docs/06_extend-sdk-functions.md

 ### Getting a stream ID

 Functions require a reference to all data streams that should be retrieved by the function.
-Currently, the only way to get the ID of a function is by navigating to the ``Asset Management`` view in the StreamPipes UI.
+Currently, the only way to get the ID of a stream is by navigating to the ``Asset Management`` view in the StreamPipes UI.
 Create a new asset, click on ``Edit Asset`` and open ``Add Link`` in the _Linked Resources_ panel.
 Choose ``Data Source`` as link type, select one of the available sources, copy the ``Resource ID`` and provide this ID in the ``requiredStreamIds`` method.